iimustafa/Full-IMDB-Dataset-Project/README.md

-# Creating the README.md content as a string
-readme_content = """
 # 🎬 IMDb Movie Analysis with GPU-Accelerated Machine Learning

 This project explores the [Full IMDb Dataset](https://www.kaggle.com/datasets/octopusteam/full-imdb-dataset/data) using GPU-accelerated libraries from the RAPIDS ecosystem to perform scalable data preprocessing, feature engineering, regression modeling, and clustering on over 1 million movie records.